Plants in Iceland | Flora Under the Arctic Circle

 Sheep sorrel is a favourite for walks.Photo from Wikimedia, Creative Commons, by Joshua Mayer.
 No edits made.

-Sheep sorrel (or sometimes, 'red sorrel') is known as 'Hundasúra' in Iceland.
-It is a member of the buckwheat family and it is favoured for its tart and tasty leaves.
+Sheep sorrel (or sometimes, “red sorrel”) is known as “Hundasura” in Iceland.
+It is a member of the buckwheat family, and it is favored for its tart and tasty leaves.

-As young children, Icelanders know they can nibble the sour leaves and will do so throughout their lives.
+Icelanders grow up nibbling the sour leaves as children and continue to enjoy them throughout their lives.
 The leaves are a perfect addition to a salad or simply something to forage as you go for a hike.

 Rhubarb (Rheum Rhabarbarum)